openlink/virtuoso-opensource/INSTALL.md

-Usually, assuming the package is built to be run on the _same_ architectures, `configure` can figure that out, but if it prints a message saying it cannot guess the machine type, give it the `--build=TYPE` option.
-TYPE can either be a short name for the system type, such as `sun4`, or a canonical name which has the form:
+Usually, assuming the package is built to be run on the _same_ architectures, `configure` can figure that out, but if it prints a message saying it cannot guess the machine type, give it the `--build=TYPE` option.  `TYPE` can either be a short name for the system type, such as `sun4`, or a canonical name which has the form —

-     `CPU-COMPANY-SYSTEM`
+    CPU-COMPANY-SYSTEM

-where SYSTEM can have one of these forms:
+— where SYSTEM can have one of these forms —

-     `OS KERNEL-OS`
+    OS
+    KERNEL-OS

 See the file `config.sub' for the possible values of each field.
 If `config.sub` isn't included in this package, then this package doesn't need to know the machine type.

 If you are _building_ compiler tools for cross-compiling, you should use the `--target=TYPE` option to select the type of system they will produce code for.

 If you want to _use_ a cross compiler, that generates code for a platform different from the build platform, you should specify the "host" platform (i.e., that on which the generated programs will eventually be run) with `--host=TYPE`.